 But what makes Tahoe Spirit unique is Lasar’s keen ability to integrate Native Indian themes with mainstream musical influences.
 Check out Rose’s flute work on “Wild Horses” that amalgamates with Lasar’s acoustic guitar work that is reminiscent of a folksy Led Zeppelin arrangement.
 If mainstream is your preferred choice then take a walk to “Alpine Meadows” which is co-written and also features the spiritual yet sultry vocals of Cadence Spalding.
 Equally beautiful is the shimmering simplicity of “Emerald Bay” that shows Mars Lasar at his reflective best.

 Tahoe Spirit may not have the instantaneous appeal of Yosemite- Valley Of The Giants but that does not make it any less successful and perhaps more endearing and enduring.
 In fact, Lasar effectively takes the accessible ingredients of the aforementioned and sprinkles it with the mysticism of The Music Of Olympic National Park creating the unique concoction of Tahoe Spirit.
 Lasar is so gifted that it is more likely he will run out of typographies to pay tribute to than his outstanding creative musical ideas.

 Reviewed by John Olsen

-Mars Lasar specializes in a vast range of genre influences with his wide ranging discography, and I find his nature inspired releases capture the inherent pride and true spirit of the American way of life.
-It is this insightful dedication to protection of the heartland that becomes a constant reminder of this gifted artist and conservation legacy that will remain relevant and time honored for future generations.
+Mars Lasar specializes in a vast range of genre influences with his wide-ranging discography, and I find his nature-inspired releases capture the inherent pride and true spirit of the American way of life.
+It is this insightful dedication to the protection of the heartland that becomes a constant reminder of this gifted artist and conservation legacy that will remain relevant and time-honored for future generations.